danielglennross/hapi-tracer/README.md

 ## Options
 `record` is a function that consumes a `trace` object.
 Use this function to record the request trace.
+During a hapi request lifecycle - hapi middleware, methods and handlers are traced.
+Any http calls via wreck are also traced.
 ```javascript
 {
  meta: {},                    // user generated meta